16 Reasons to Visit Disneyland Resort During the Holiday Season

 Plus, staying at the Disneyland resort hotels means it’s nice to have a nearby place to rest in the late afternoon when kids get tired.

-15. You Can Buy Discount Disneyland Tickets
+16. You Can Buy Discount Disneyland Tickets

-While a 1-Day Disneyland theme park ticket during this season is best bought through Disneyland (don’t forget your park reservations!), those considering longer visits to Disneyland at Christmas can save money through authorized ticket sellers like aRes Travel which always has discounted pricing on Park Hopper and 1-Park tickets.
+While a 1-Day Disneyland theme park ticket during this season is best bought through Disneyland (don’t forget your park reservations!), those considering longer visits to Disneyland at Christmas can save money through authorized ticket sellers like aRes Travel, which always has discounted pricing on Park Hopper and 1-Park tickets.

 What is your favorite thing about Disneyland Resort during the holidays

-Top photo credit: Joshua Sudock/Disneyland Resort
+Top photo credit: Richard Harbaugh/Sean Teegarden/Christian Thompson/Disneyland Resort

 Leave a Reply